mohamedallam1991/GoBook/content/blog/basic web app/_index.md

 ---
 # url: postss
-title: web aapp
+title: Web App
-description: Lets build a blazing fast web application in Go.
+description: Go is blazing fast, and it cant get funnier to build a web app.
 lead: Lets build a blazing fast web application in Go.
 ---

-Lets build a basic web application in Goaa
+Lets build a basic web application in Go.
 ---
 <!-- ![Profile layout with recent articles](mohamedallam.jpg "work") -->